 - Spot size (resolution)

-- Depth of focus (stability at depth)
+- Depth of focus (stability through material thickness)

 - Cutting penetration